-Students in the Medical Laboratory Technician program are expected to act as ambassadors of College of the Canyons and the MLT Program.
-When completing clinical experiences at any of our clinical affiliate sites, students should demonstrate their highest adherence to good clinical practice standards.
-All Medical Laboratory Technician students must comply with the policies and procedures as stated in the guidelines of the clinical facility to which the student is assigned.
-Students may be assigned to different clinical sites during his/her/their rotations.
-There is no guarantee that any student will spend his/her/their entire rotation at one clinical facility.
+Students in the CLS program are expected to act as ambassadors of College of the Canyons and the CLS program.
+Students are expected demonstrate their highest adherence to good clinical practice standards.
+Because of our involvement with the health care facilities in the community, all CLS students must comply with the policies and procedures as stated in the guidelines of the clinical facility to which the student is assigned.
+Students may be assigned to a number of different clinical sites during his/her rotations.
+There is no guarantee that any student will spend his/her entire rotation at one clinical facility.
 The student must be willing and able to adapt to different environments and circumstances.